OceanOutcomes/ocean-outcomes/news/_posts/2022-1-18-sustainable-fisheries-costa-rica-progress-highlights-index.md

 ###We are working with Conservation International Costa Rica and local harvester associations across Costa Rica to help advance projects which support environmental sustainability and socioeconomic prosperity.

-These projects — initiated in late 2020 and early 2021 — span Costa Rica’s western coast and focus on fisheries and farms producing a variety of seafood, such as snapper (pargo mancha), weakfish (cabrilla reyna), and white shrimp (camarón blanco).
+These projects — initiated in late 2020 and early 2021 — span Costa Rica’s western coast and focus on fisheries and farms producing a variety of seafood, such as snapper (pargo mancha), weakfish (corvina reyna), and white shrimp (camarón blanco).
 Unlike many traditional sustainability initiatives, which focus primarily on environmental indicators, our work in Costa Rica also incorporates socioeconomic improvement.

 This approach to small scale fisheries sustainability — [which we describe in more detail here] (/what-we-do/triple-bottom-line-seafood/) — evaluates needs, plans improvements and monitors progress against environmental, social and financial sustainability indicators.